genner-lab/Crocodiles_Belize/README.md

 FILE: crocodile.R
 The R code used for the analyses of population genetic structure

-FILE: croc_admixture.txt
-Script used for the admixture analysis

-FILE: croc_PCA.txt
+FILE: croc_PCA_ADMIXTURE.txt
-Script used for the PCA analysis
+Script used for the PCA and admixture analysis